district2/omicron-web/README.md

 ## Omicron Website

+Before running the server, you have to set-up your tokens on the **.env.example** file, **removing .example** from the file name when done in order to load it.

-To run the development server:
+## To run the development server:

 ```bash
 npm run dev